Get in touch

 The life of a mouse is a short one.
-The tiny rodents that are the source of much anxiety and worry for many property owners only live a short while but can cause a lot of trouble.
+Though the tiny rodents that are the source of much anxiety and worry for many property owners only live a short while, they can cause a lot of trouble.
 The costly damage a mouse can do in a very short amount of time is unfortunately something that millions of home and business owners are faced with every year.
 But exactly how long do mice live?
-In the wild, mice do not tend to live longer than 1 1/2 year.

-The lifespan of mice does vary depending on the species.
-Below are a few of lifespan averages for some of the most common mouse species in the wild.
+The lifespan of a mouse does vary depending on the species.
+Below are a few lifespan averages for some of the most common mouse species in the Western United States.

-For any mouse control issues that you have around your property then contact your local Western Exterminator specialist to get rid of mice today.
+For any mouse control issues that you have around your property contact your local Western Exterminator specialist to get rid of mice today.
 We also offer attic disinfection services to remove any urine and droppings left behind.

-Just because a single mouse does have a long life it does not mean your infestation will subside after a year.
+Just because a single mouse does not have a long lifespan does not mean your infestation will subside after a year.
 Mice are prolific breeders.
-A single female mouse can give birth to 25-60 mice in a year.
-A few mice gaining entrance to your property can quickly turn into a full blown infestation.
+A single female mouse can give birth to 25-60 mice in a year, so a few mice gaining entrance to your property can quickly turn into a full blown infestation.